-We have a guest article today from Barney Elo.
+We have an article today from Barney Elo.
 Barney has a YouTube channel that specialises in filmmaking tips and tutorials.
 Today, he’s going to be covering 4 creative ways to use a gimbal.

 Take it away, Barney!